autogoal/autogoal/docs/guide/functional.md

 This enables very flexible use cases, in which you can iterate quickly, experiment, and transform deterministic code to solve one particular task into optimizable software that seems to magically solve the problem for you in the best possible way.

 Let's start with a toy example just to show the basic usage of the API.
-We want to generate three numbers that
-$$x = y+z$$

 ```python
 from autogoal.grammar import Sampler

 def generate(sampler: Sampler):
     x1 = sampler.continuous(0, 1, "x1")